RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/motorbikes.md

 Motorbikes are counter-intuitive, to turn left, you must steer right a little first and vice-versa.
 It is because of this that the player cannot control the steering directly (with hydros) because the response time is too long and there is no feedback like when you ride a bicycle.
 So you must use [animators](/vehicle-creation/fileformat-truck#animators) and the `roll` option.
 This is what we use to turn the front wheel.

 The roll means the angle between the camera plane and the ground plane, so you can adjust it by rotating the camera.
-This is the main way of controlling the bike, you essentialy trick the bike into thinking its falling onto one side and it will always try to be level.
+This is the main way of controlling the bike, you essentially trick the bike into thinking its falling onto one side and it will always try to be level.
 In other words, you're not steering, just controlling the lean angle.

 ![motorbike](/images/motorbike-scheme.png)